- Academic Affairs

 Examples: Liquid scintillation counting fluids and vials, animal carcasses and excreta, experimental or cleanup materials, and original source vials contaminated with radioactive materials.

 - Review waste disposal procedures with the Radiation Safety Office in the planning stages of all experiments.
-Information on the generation of radioactive waste must be explained in Section 2.7 of the Basic Research Application.
+Information on the generation of radioactive waste must be explained in the Basic Research Application.

 - All radioactive waste must be stored in containers provided and/or approved by EHS.
 Before generating radioactive waste, containers may be requested by calling ext.
 6-7055 or supplying EHS with a Radioactive Waste Removal Request Form that requests necessary/required containers.

 - Segregate wastes according to isotope and waste form (i.e., dry solid, liquid, LSV, sharps, animal).

 - Each waste container should be accompanied by a Caution Radioactive Material label and a Radioactive Waste Disposal Log Sheet.
 If a waste container is missing the label or the log sheet, they can be obtained from EHS by calling ext.
 6-7055.